wiktoriawysopal/PANDS-NEWPROJECT/README.md

 [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html)

-3. Download the data set and write some Python code to investigate it.
-The data set was downloaded from publicly available source UCI Machine Learning repository: https://archive.ics.uci.edu/ml/datasets/iris.
-The data was accessed by following tutorial on the machinelearningmastery website.
-In this case the data was loaded by using website URL.
-In the first approach the data was downloaded as a .csv file however in the further analysis it caused probolems.

 4. The summary of the project shows the maximum, minimum and mean of each column of the data set.